 Right to be Forgotten

 The right to be forgotten is a cornerstone concept that largely kicked off the push for the GDPR to go through.
 Simply stated, the right to be forgotten gives any individual user the right to request that all information about him or her to be deleted immediately by any company which stores personal information.
-This means browsing data, personal information, logon information, financial info…etc must be deleted at the users request.
+This means browsing data, personal information, logon information, financial info, etc must be deleted at the user’s request.
 CiraSync complies with this by purging all information related to a user from our servers at their request, without hassle.

-Some examples of data that could be requested to be deleted by a company:
+Below are some examples of data that could be requested to be deleted by a company: